SEND (Special Educational Needs and Disabilities)

 “Meeting individual needs”

-Mr R. Brooks, Assistant Headteacher – SENDCo and Miss S. Bird, Deputy SENDCo oversee the whole provision of Special Educational Needs and Disabilities across the school.
+Mr Brooks, Assistant Headteacher – SENDCo and Ms Allanson, Deputy SENDCo, oversee the whole provision of Special Educational Needs and Disabilities across the school.
+They are supported by Mrs Peckham, SEND Administrator.

-In addition to this, we have 12 teaching assistants, some of whom have additional responsibilities for specific groups such as students with ADHD, ASC and the administration of literacy programmes.
+In addition to this, we have a team of teaching assistants, some of whom have specialist responsibilities supporting specific groups of students, such as those with communication and interaction needs, cognition and learning needs, literacy and numeracy difficulties.

-To contact the SEND Department, please use the email address below, and your query will be directed to either Mr Brooks or Miss Bird.
+To contact the SEND Department, please use the email address below.

 Email the SEND department